Visit 6 July 2009. Page posted 21 July 2010. Updated 26 January 2018.

-After the live news, I also gave a recorded interview for the ABC Lateline Business show which can be watched on the internet.
-The linked page has both a transcript and a video in the top right hand corner of the screen.
+After the live news, I also gave a recorded interview for the ABC Lateline Business show .
+The linked page has a transcript and used to have a video higher up, but the video has expired.

 The following day, I gave another interview at 0800 down the wire to TV presenter in Sydney (I never got to see the transmission) and then had a meeting at the Muslim Community Co-operative Australia.
 This body is a co-operative which promotes Islamic finance in Australia.
 MCCA's website shows their activities in asset management, and they are looking at other possible ventures.

 As far as tax changes to accommodate Islamic finance are concerned, some progress has been made; for example in Australia stamp duty on land is a provincial tax, and Victoria has abolished the double stamp duty that would otherwise apply to Islamic mortgages, following in the footsteps of the UK changes made in 2003.

 I also met with a bank who I cannot name to discuss their strategic approach to Islamic finance.
 While Australia has a relatively small Muslim community, I pointed out that the country has several competitive advantages which are not immediately obvious.
 Australia is politically far more stable than the other countries in the region (with the exception of New Zealand), has very low levels of corruption, has a reliable court system and a strong legal framework overall which gives certainty to contracting parties.
 It also has a strong conventional banking industry, with highly innovative investment bankers.
 All of these strengths will make Australia a strong competitor in international Islamic banking, asset management and international Islamic insurance once it chooses to compete in this space.